Movies Delayed Due to Coronavirus: Find Out the New Release Dates

 Every Movie Delayed Due to Coronavirus: Find Out the New Release Date

-As movie theaters shutter amid the current pandemic, some studios are opting to make your home into a multiplex in the time of coronavirus, streaming films such as The Hunt and The Invisible Man, among others.
-But those are largely films that had the unlucky timing of dropping right before social distancing descended upon the nation.
+As movie theaters shutter amid the current pandemic, some studios are opting to make your home into a multiplex in the time of coronavirus, pivoting to a streaming release or early arrival on VOD for certain titles.
+But those are largely movies that had the unlucky timing of dropping right before social distancing descended upon the nation.

-The movies slated to arrive in theaters through March, April and May, however, are a different story, with a pin put in the release of everything from Black Widow to Fast 9, the latest James Bond and the Quiet Place follow-up.
+The films slated to arrive in theaters through March, April and May, however, are a different story, with a pin put in the release of everything from Black Widow and Wonder Woman 1984 to the latest James Bond and a Lin-Manuel Miranda musical.
 Considering the uncertainty around the timeline of COVID-19, many have been left temporarily undated.

 Below, ET has compiled a handy guide to keep track of the changing release dates, which we will be updating as soon as new dates are announced.